 A dedicated musician, educator, and clinician/adjudicator, Ben A. Ubovich’s career spans over thirty years.
 Dr. Ubovich is President and CEO of the American College of Music, a private online graduate college committed to cultivating dedicated educators, reflective scholars, and lifelong learning.
 The college is dedicated to providing heuristic, hands-on knowledge and student-centered, research-based instruction.

 Prior appointments include adjunct Associate Professor of music education/philosophy, music theory, and research.
-Dr. Ubovich is also a sought-after clinician and adjudicator for the California School Band and Orchestra Association and is currently serving as President-Elect for the California Music Educators Association (CMEA) – Southwestern Section.
+Dr. Ubovich is also a sought-after clinician and adjudicator for the California School Band and Orchestra Association.

-As former Music Director of San Marino High School and San Marino Unified School District Music Coordinator, Dr. Ubovich instructed the wind ensemble, orchestra, concert band, marching band, jazz ensemble, and the two elementary schools’ fifth-grade bands along with AP Music Theory.
-Under Dr. Ubovich’s musical direction, his performing groups garnered prestigious nationally and internationally awards.
+As former Music Director of San Marino High School and San Marino Unified School District Music Coordinator, Dr. Ubovich instructed the wind ensemble, orchestra, concert band, marching band, jazz ensemble, and the two elementary school fifth-grade bands, as well as AP Music Theory.
+Under Dr. Ubovich’s musical direction, his performing groups garnered prestigious national and international awards.

 His honors and awards include Commendation for High Standards and Outstanding Achievement in Education – Judy Chu, U.S. Congress, 2015,